Giving Tuesday Toolkit – Everything You Need To Succeed

 Phone Calls could be just the ticket.
 Here are a few ways you can use your call center software for Giving Tuesday efforts.

-1. You can set up a calling campaign ahead of Giving Tuesday to give your donors a heads-up about what is coming.
+1. You can set up a calling campaign ahead of Giving Tuesday to inform your donors about what is coming.
 During this campaign, you can also collect data on how many of your donors plan to support you for this fundraiser (ask politely, ‘Can we count on your support?’).

-2. All those who give a positive response can be called again on the big day to check if they have indeed completed the donation.
+2. All those who respond positively can be called again on the big day to check if they have indeed completed the donation.

 Since you would probably be pressed for resources, here is an alternative.

 1. You can run calling campaigns only to specific donor segments (instead of calling everyone on your list).
-E.g., you can choose to contact only major donors or only recurring donors and encourage them back with a ‘one-time giving’ ask.
+For example, you can choose to contact only major donors or only recurring donors and encourage them to give again with a ‘one-time giving’ ask.

 2. You can also do a volunteer recruitment campaign ahead of time and ask these volunteers to spread the word.